DPACE Conflict Literacy Framework

 Welcome to the DPACE Conflict Literacy Framework

-A roadmap for leaders, organizers, activists, conflict practitioners, peace builder and communitiesa to build their conflict literacy, resilience, and engage with conflict creatively and constructively.
+A roadmap for leaders, organizers, activists, conflict practitioners, and peacebuilders within social movements and political organizations in the US to build their conflict literacy, resilience, and engage with conflict creatively and constructively.

 Conflict Literacy - Understand and Engage